data-to-insight/csc-validator-be-cin/README.md

 ## Run
 - To test that all the rules pass their Pytests and will validate data as expected:
 `python -m cin_validator test`
+- To select the ruleset that should be tested, include the path.
+For example, for 2023/24 rules do `python -m cin_validator test --ruleset "rules.cin_2023_24"`
 - To list all rules that are present:
 `python -m cin_validator list`
 - To run rules on a file and generate a table of error locations: